Emma Barton: Career

 In December 2009, Barton played the part of Jack in Jack and the Beanstalk at Devonshire Park Theatre in Eastbourne.
 In May 2014, Barton became an Ambassador for Locksheath Pumas Rugby Club in Fareham, Hampshire.
 Also in May 2014, Barton reprised her role as Honey in EastEnders for a short stint.
 In June 2014 she was a contestant in Celebrity Masterchef.

+From 2011 to 2012, Barton played the part of Lily St. Regis in the musical comedy Annie at the West Yorkshire Playhouse.
 During 2014, Barton played Dolly in the National Theatre's touring production of One Man, Two Guvnors.

-During the 2016–17 Christmas pantomime season, Barton played the role of Tinkerbell in the Crawley Hawth Theatre pantomime production of Peter Pan alongside Shaun Williamson as Captain Hook and Richard David-Caine and Joseph Elliott (from CBeebies Swashbuckle) as pirates on Captain Hook's ship.
+During the 2016 to 2017 Christmas pantomime season, Barton played the role of Tinkerbell in the Crawley Hawth Theatre pantomime production of Peter Pan.
+She returned to pantomimes in 2022, portraying Fairy Bon Bon in Beauty and the Beast.

 Strictly Come Dancing

-From September 2019 Barton competed in the seventeenth series of Strictly Come Dancing, paired with professional Anton du Beke, reaching the grand final.
+In 2019, Barton competed in the seventeenth series of Strictly Come Dancing, paired with professional Anton du Beke, reaching the grand final.

 Personal life

 From 2002 to 2005, Barton was married to lawyer Nigel Stoat.
-She has five dogs.